MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/guarded-deploy-linux-vm.md

 # Provision a shielded Linux virtual machine in the VMM fabric

-This article describes how to deploy a Linux shielded virtual machine (VM) in System Center Virtual Machine Manager (VMM) 1801.
+This article describes how to deploy Linux shielded virtual machines (VMs) in System Center 1801 - Virtual Machine Manager (VMM).

-## Shield a Linux VM
+## Procedure to shield a Linux VM
-Windows Server 2016 introduced the concept of a shielded virtual machine.
-Shielded VMs protect against malicious administrator actions both when VM data is at rest and when untrusted software is running on Hyper-V hosts.
-For more information, see [Provision shielded virtual machines in the VMM fabric](guarded-deploy-vm.md).
+Windows Server 2016 introduced the concept of a shielded VM for Windows OS-based virtual machines.
+Shielded VMs provide protection against malicious administrator actions both when the VM's data is at rest or when untrusted software is running on Hyper-V hosts.
+[Learn more](guarded-deploy-vm.md).

 With Windows Server version 1709, Hyper-V introduced support for provisioning Linux shielded VMs.
 This support is available in VMM 1801.

-To shield a Linux VM:
+## Shield a Linux VM:

 1. Create a signed template disk.
 2. Create a Linux shielded VM template in VMM.